BDRD-Genomics/MetaDetector/README.md

 ## Running MetaDetector
 #### Create a readlist:
- - Create a text file with paths to fastq files \
+ - Create a text file with paths to fastq files.
+For example: \
- `ls -d -w 1 /path/to/fastq/files/*.gz > project_id`
+ `ls -d -w 1 /path/to/fastq/files/*fastq.gz > /full/path/to/readlist`
  - Ex.
 A samplesheet containing reads from both illumina and minion sequencing platforms
  ```
  /path/to/Sample_A_R1.fastq.gz